-What integrity measures do the SIV and PIV programs have?
+What integrity measures does the SIV program have?

-DIBP is responsible for maintaining the integrity of the visa process, and applies robust integrity and compliance measures in its management and delivery of the Investor Visa program.
-Applicants undergo rigorous assessment, prior to the grant of a provisional visa and any subsequent grant of permanent residency, using information available to the DIBP from various external sources.
+The Department of Home Affairs maintains the integrity of the visa process, and applies robust integrity and compliance measures in its management and delivery of the Investor Visa program.
+Applicants undergo rigorous assessment, prior to the grant of a provisional visa and any subsequent grant of permanent residency, using information available to the Department of Home Affairs from various external sources.
 Applicants also undergo mandatory character and security checks.
 Integrity measures also provide for referrals to law enforcement authorities in source countries for background checks on applicants that have been identified as suspicious.

 Can Austrade recommend a migration agent?

 Only registered migration agents can legally give immigration assistance in Australia.
-Neither Austrade nor DIBP can recommend the use of a specific migration agent.
+Neither Austrade nor the Department of Home Affairs can recommend the use of a specific migration agent.
 However, details of registered migration agents can be found on the Office of the Migration Agents Registration Authority website at: www.mara.gov.au.
-The website allows you to search for an agent by name or your location, including overseas.
+The website allows you to search for an agent by name or location, including overseas.

-Do I need to seek professional advice before applying for the SIV or PIV, or before making a complying investment for the SIV or PIV?
+Should I seek professional advice before applying or making a complying investment for the SIV?